evaristocosta/TOPSIS/README.md

 # TOPSIS Python

 > IMPORTANT: This implementation was originally developed by [Intelizer](https://github.com/hamedbaziyad/TOPSIS).
-I just modified it (using [Jules](https://jules.google.com/)) to be a pip-installable package.
+[Jules](https://jules.google.com/) was used to make it a pip-installable package.

 This repository provides a Python implementation of the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS), a method for multiple-criteria decision analysis.